 Updated November 2012

 Tonbridge is mentioned in the Anglo-Saxon Chronicle (1088 AD) and the Domesday Book (1087 AD) as Tonebrige, derived from Anglo-Saxon "tun brycg".
 Existing buildings and archaeological evidence shows that the town has been occupied continuously for at least a thousand years.
+Limited evidence of human activity in the prehistoric era has been found in the town itself in the form of microliths (small stone tools).
 It may have been settled as far back as Roman times or even in the Iron Age, although this remains speculation.
 There was an enclosure and fort dated to the 3rd or 4th century BC at Castle Hill which would have controlled a strategically important crossing of the River Medway on a north-south route but there is as far as I know no evidence for settlement in the current location of the town at that time.
 Therefore when talking about "hottest or coldest or wettest ever" weather it must be taken into account that records cover only a very short period of history.

 |"TONBRIDGE WEATHER NOTES" 1692 - 1800|